Vim Motions - A Generalists Guide

 To explicitly move a single line, you can use the following commands:

-moves the current line up by two.
+:m +1moves the current line down by one.:m -2moves the current line up by two.
 (Including the current line, this is a net movement of one line up.)

-, select the lines you want to move, and then choose your preferred movement command.
+For moving multiple lines, enter Visual mode with V, select the lines you want to move, and then choose your preferred movement command.